Jane Caplan: Academic interests

 Caplan regards her main research field to be Nazi Germany and most of her publications have been on this period of history.
 She also holds an academic interest in the history of women, sexuality and the history of individual identity and identity documents.
 She is currently working on the administration of identification in Nazi Germany, especially civil registration.

 She has been a member of many editorial boards.
 She is one of the founding editors of Signum – The International Society for Mark Studies and she currently sits on the advisory board for German History, H-Net German, International Labor and Working Class History and L’Homme: Zeitschrift fur feministische Geschichtswissenschaft.
 She has also been Editor of History Workshop Journal and sat on the editorial board for American Historical Review, German History and Journal of Modern History.

 In 2008, Caplan set up IdentiNet with Dr Edward Higgs from University of Essex.
 The aim is 'Documenting Individual Identity: Historical and Comparative Perspectives since 1500'.
 IdentiNet describes themselves as a 'network of academics from four continents, working to tell the story of individual identification within a long-term, international and comparative framework'.
 IdentiNet was supported by an International Networks grant from the Leverhulme Trust to the University of Oxford's Faculty of History.

+Political life

+In May 2016, Caplan was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.

+Caplan unexpectedly found herself thrust into the public spotlight due to her insightful commentary on the highly controversial topic of privatizing the Royal Mail.
+While walking down the streets in Oxford, Caplan was stopped by a reporter who sought her opinion on the matter.
+Unfazed by the unexpected encounter, Caplan passionately delved into an impromptu rant, eloquently articulating her views and raising critical points.
+Her unscripted outpouring was captured on camera and shared on YouTube.